omnilaboratory/OmniBOLT-spec/README.md

 * `Contact`: Neo Carmack(neocarmack@omnilab.online), Ben Fei(benfei@omnilab.online)

+Based on the fundamental theory of Lightning network, OmniBOLT specification describes how to enable OmniLayer assets to be circulated via ligtning channels, and how can smart assets benefit from this noval quick payment theory.

-OmniBOLT is a lightning network specification, enabling faster and lower cost transactions of smart crypto assets, providing more flexible contracts for upper layer decentralized finance applications.
+In addition, OmniBOLT provides more flexible contracts for upper layer decentralized applications.
 [OmniBOLT daemon](https://github.com/omnilaboratory/obd) is a golang implementation of this specification, an open source, off-chain decentralized platform, build upon BTC/OmniLayer network, implements basic HTLC payment, atomic swap of multi-currencies, and more off-chain contracts on the network of smart [assets enabled lightning channels](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-02-peer-protocol.md#omni-address).

 ## Advantages

-Not only BTC circulation is supported as current implementation of [BOLT](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md), but also:

 * Instant payment of smart assets issued on OmniLayer and Etherium(soon future).
 * Cross channel atomic swap for various crypto assets.